“For this they willfully forget: that by the word of God the heavens were of old, and the earth standing out of water

 On the third day of creation, the earth emerged from the water (Ge 1:9-10).

 The Bible submits a cosmology of the universe in this passage.
-The cosmos is ordered the opposite of chaos.
-God is a God of order.
+The cosmos is an ordered universe, the opposite of chaos.
+God is a God of order, not randomness.
 He, therefore, made creation a place of order and system.

 Biblical cosmology is the opposite of uniformitarianism, which attributes the origin and development of all things in the cosmos to innate laws and processes eternally resident therein, with neither beginning nor end.
-Biblical cosmology presents the destiny of the cosmos in terms of the creating, sustaining of the universe by a transcendent yet immanent and personal God.
+Biblical cosmology presents the destiny of the cosmos in terms of creating and sustaining the universe by a transcendent yet immanent and personal God.
 God reveals the origin and nature of the universe, primarily in the Bible, not only in creation itself.

-All present creation processes are basically processes of conservation and disintegration, not processes of creation and integration.
+All present creation processes are conservation and disintegration, not processes of creation and integration.

-Uniformitarianism will be the philosophy of “latter day” thinking.
-Without the principle of uniformitarianism, there would barely be a science of geology.
-This flies in the face of special, instantaneous creation.
+Uniformitarianism will become the philosophy of “latter day” thinking as it is now.
+Without the principle of uniformitarianism, the science of geology would barely exist.
+This philosophy flies in the face of special, instantaneous creation.